Rearrangements of gaussian fields: Monotone rearrangements and optimal transport

 \subsection{One dimensional case.
 Convex rearrangement of the Brownian motion}

-The monotone rearrangement of an integrable function $g$ on $[0,1]$ has been defined in the introduction.
-It is the unique increasing function with the same distribution, and is denoted by $\mathfrak{M}g$.
-It has been shown in \cite{R} that every integrable function on $[0,1]$ admits a monotone rearrangement, unique up to a negligible set.
-We emphasise here that the central object of the monotone rearrangement is $\mu_{g}$, the image of Lebesgue measure under $g$.
-In other words, two functions have the same rearrangement if they have the same distributions.
+As has been said in the introduction, the monotone rearrangement of a function $g$ is the monotone function that yields the same distribution.
+We emphasize here that the central object of the monotone rearrangement is $\mu_{g}$, the image of Lebesgue measure under $g$.
+In other words, two functions have the same rearrangement if they have the same distribution.